Sabah Al-Khalid Al-Sabah: Career

 Sabah meets with U.S. Secretary of State Antony Blinken in Kuwait City, Kuwait in July 2021.

 Sabah with Armenian president Armen Sarkissian during the 2021 United Nations Climate Change Conference, November 2021.

 Sabah started his career in 1978, joining the ministry of foreign affairs.
 Until 1995 he worked at the ministry in various capacities, including being a member of Kuwait's permanent mission to the United Nations (1983–1989).
 In 1995, he became Kuwait's ambassador to Saudi Arabia and served in the post until 1998.
 During this period he was also Kuwait's envoy to the Organization of the Islamic Conference (OIC).
 From 1998 to 2006 he was the chief of the national security.

 In July 2006, Sabah was given his first ministerial role and appointed minister of social affairs and labor.
 He was also the acting foreign minister during this period.
 His tenure as minister of social affairs and labor lasted until October 2007 when he was named as minister of information.
 Then he was named an advisor in the Amiri Diwan.
 In February 2010, he was appointed to the Supreme Petroleum Council.

 On 22 October 2011, Sabah became both deputy prime minister and minister of foreign affairs.
 Sabah replaced Mohammad Al Sabah as foreign minister.
 In a reshuffle of 14 December 2011 Sabah was also appointed minister of state for cabinet affairs.
 Later this post was assumed by Mohammad Abdullah Al Mubarak Al Sabah.
 On 4 August 2013, Sabah was made first deputy prime minister in addition to his post as foreign minister.

 On 19 November 2019, Sabah became the 8th prime minister of Kuwait through Emiri decree after the resignation of his predecessor Jaber Al-Mubarak Al-Hamad Al-Sabah.
 He submitted his cabinet's resignation on 5 April 2022, which the emir accepted on 10 May 2022 with a request to remain in a caretaker capacity.

 Crown Prince

 On 1 June 2024, Sabah was appointed Crown Prince of Kuwait, marking the first time a member from the Hamad branch of the Al-Sabah ruling family has held this position in the country's history.
 He is also the first one not from Jabir or Salim after the independence in 1961, and the first one not from Jabir after 2006.
+However, his mother is from to the Ahmed branch of Al-Sabah ruling family, as she is the sister of the current Kuwait Emir Mishal Al-Ahmad Al-Sabah.